omkarbhambure/axios_crash/README.md

 ## Instructions:

-Copy "start.js" in a blank "main.js".
+Copy "start.js" in a blank "main.js" and follow the material.
 Try to explore the JSONPlaceholder with different implementations.

 ## Resources: